Boat Registration Number Display Rules

 Federal Display Standard

-• Displayed on both sides of the forward half of the vessel (bow)
+• Displayed on both sides of the forward half of the vessel, usually the bow area

-• Block letters at least 3 inches high
+• Plain vertical block letters and numbers, at least 3 inches high

 Registration Number Format